The Sunday Roast.

 Behold, London’s best Sunday roasts:

-A quartet of chop houses opened by a trio of ex-Hawksmoor folk.
+A quintet of chop houses opened by a trio of ex-Hawksmoor folk, with one hell of a Sunday roast.
 Choose your meat – beef, lamb or pork – or don’t, and get the ‘All In’ which has everything, with all the trimmings, and is perfect for sharing.
 Their gravy is the best in London; we said it.
-And it’s all even better paired with one of their bloody marys or breakfast martinis.
+And it’s all even better paired with one of their ‘beefy’ maries or breakfast martinis.

 temper | Soho, Shoreditch

-It’s hard to keep cool at temper when their huge smoked roasts – aged beef, pulled lamb shoulder, pork belly or baby chicken – are presented before the table having been given a thorough dose of flame from an open fire-pit kitchen.
-Chuck in beef fat roasties, sizeable veggies, four-cheese cauliflower and a Yorkshire pudding that could contend for London’s biggest, and any semblance of composure you might have had before is gone completely…
+It’s hard to keep cool at temper, whose huge smoked roasts – aged beef, pulled lamb shoulder, pork belly or baby chicken – are given a thorough dose of flame from an open fire-pit kitchen.
+Chuck in a trio of Bloody Maries, beef fat roasties, sizeable veggies, four-cheese cauliflower and a Yorkshire pudding that could contend for London’s biggest, and any semblance of composure you might have had before is gone completely…

 The Guinea Grill | Mayfair

 The Guinea has built a loyal clientele around being one of the most underrated steak places in London, but on a Sunday the historic pub is well aware of what the story is and serves a stonking roast.
-There’s no grilled guinea pigs here – let’s just get that one out of the way first – instead you’ve got choice between a rump of Godfrey’s beef, blue cheese, truffle and walnut gratin or slow-cooked pork belly, both bolstered with Yorkshire Pud and the regular ensemble of beef-dripping roasties, honey-glazed carrots, baby onions with bacon and gravy from the pan (that they say is optional).
-Optional.
-Pfft, yeah right…
+There’s no grilled guinea pigs here – let’s just get that one out of the way first – instead you’ve got choice between a rump of Godfrey’s beef; blue cheese, truffle & walnut gratin; or slow-cooked pork belly, all bolstered with a Yorkshire pud and the regular ensemble of beef-dripping roasties, honey-glazed carrots, baby onions with bacon and gravy from the pan.

 The George | Strand

 A slip of a pub on the Strand that looks like it’s been ripped straight out of Tudor England, with mullioned windows, cosy nooks and a carving on the outside of a naked man chasing pigs.
-Unconventional farming methods notwithstanding, that pork (and beef, and chicken) is whipped into an excellent Sunday roast with crispy roast potatoes, springy greens and possibly the best cauliflower cheese in London.
+Unconventional farming methods notwithstanding, that pork (and beef, and chicken) is whipped into a surprisingly excellent Sunday roast for the very centre of London, with crispy roast potatoes, springy greens and maple-roasted carrots.

 The Quality Chop House | Farringdon

 The Quality Chop House is a dining room, wine bar and butchers shop that has opened for lunch and dinner since 1869.
 Or, you could just call it an institution.
-And the Sunday lunch menu is a big part of that, with dishes like Ryeland hogget shoulder to share; roast pheasant with plum jam and Mangalitza collar all served up with Yorkshire puds, roasted onions, ‘bashed roots’, and the option to upgrade your roasties to their famous confit potatoes, which take almost 24 hours to make.
+And the Sunday lunch menu is a big part of that, with dishes like Jacob lamb shoulder to share, roast Tamworth belly with apple sauce and beef rump & brisket all served up with Yorkshire puds, roasted carrots, parmesan-crumbed Hispi cabbage, and the option to upgrade your roasties to their famous confit potatoes, which take almost 24 hours to make.
+Just be warned, they book up weeks in advance.

 Jones & Sons | Dalston